 Pantone’s colour trends report for London Fashion Week reflects the sentiment used by the design experts and stylists in our interior design trends 2022 predictions article; the need for ‘grounding and simplicity’ in the wake or aftermath of the pandemic has never been greater.
 The ten standout colours also fuse our deep connection with nature, wellbeing and the need for comfort and familiarity.
-We expect these colours and the sentiment to play a part in the naming of Pantone’s Colour of the Year 2022.

 Although Pantone’s spring/summer colour trends report is fashion related, it can also be used to influence our homes.
 The fashion and interior industries are very closely linked; what we see in one will soon translate into the other and vise-versa.
 The colours are a mix of neutral, pastel, playful and earthy tones, which encourage freedom and self-expression.

 Executive Director of the Pantone Colour Institute, Leatrice Eiseman, says: “Our use of colour is connected to the cultural mood.
 As we explore a new future, we are looking for opportunities to do something completely different.
 Colours that celebrate our desire to break boundaries satisfy our fervent need for playful creativity and unconstrained visual expression as we enter into this new, uncertain time”